How to Remove Window Tint

 Clean the car thoroughly before installing new tinting film on your own.
 Otherwise, head on over to your detailer’s shop to have the car detailed and the new film installed.

-Remove Window Tint: Soapy Water and Newspaper
+Remove Window Tint with Soapy Water and Newspaper

 Using a non-abrasive washcloth, apply detergent soaked in lukewarm water.
 Cover the windows with newspaper.
 Reapply the soapy water every thirty minutes to encourage the moisture to seep through.